ciferkey/ciferkey.github.com/_posts/2019-10-01-Example-Ansible.md.md

 # Ansible
 The [full Ansible playbook](https://github.com/ciferkey/media/blob/master/ansible.yml) is available but I'm going to breakdown what went in to it.
 The file is designed so that you can drop it on to a box as a fresh root user and it will handle everything for you.

-Additionally I'm not coordinating multiple machines so the script will be run locally on the box you want to configure using the default localhost configuration:
+I'm not coordinating multiple machines so the script will be run locally on the box you want to configure using the default localhost configuration:
 {% highlight yml %}
+---

   - name: Docker
     connection: local
     gather_facts: yes